-This course will provide first-hand experience within a foreign setting.
-It will involve the history and culture of the country visited for a better understanding of the social, business, and governmental infra-structure.
+A first-hand experience within a foreign setting examining the history and culture of the country visited for a richer understanding of the social, business, and governmental infrastructure.

 MBA 740 Legal and Ethical Environment of Business

 Legal and ethical issues affecting the manner in which businesses operate, including contracts, product liability, regulation, anti-trust, and employment.